Dilhani Lekamge

 Nadeesha Dilhani Lekamge (born 14 October 1987) is a Sri Lankan javelin thrower.
 She represented Sri Lanka in the women's javelin event at the 2024 Paris Olympics.

-Personal life
+Life

 Lekamge was born on 14 October 1987 in the town of Eheliyagoda in Sri Lanka.
 She completed her education at the Mahinda School, Eheliyagoda.

-She began her military career as a private in the Sri Lanka Army and, as of now, holds the rank of corporal in the Sri Lanka Army Women's Corps.
+She began her military career as a private in the Sri Lanka Army and, held the rank of corporal in the Sri Lanka Army Women's Corps.

+She represented Sri Lanka in the women's javelin event at the 2024 Paris Olympics where she was 32nd.